cleesmith/Aidetour/README.md

 Aidetour is a Python application that acts as a middleman between the OpenAI API and the Anthropic Claude API.
 It translates requests intended for the OpenAI system into properly formatted Anthropic API requests, sends them to the Anthropic API, and then converts the responses back into OpenAI API-formatted streamed responses.
+The app does not actually use an OpenAI API key, instead it uses your Anthropic API key which is required.

 ## Features